Home » 2016

 Parties of two, three, or four chatted, the conversational template of those who do this at least once a week.
 Andy was alone but not even remotely lonely, though it may have looked otherwise to anyone who noticed — which no one did.
 For this was a date, a border-line tryst (he hoped) with someone new at the office.
 After ten minutes passed, then twenty, hope morphed into melancholy.

-Then, at his shoulder, there was someone, cup in hand, looking for a place to sit.
+Then, at his shoulder, there was someone, cup in hand, hoping for a place to sit.
 “Please,” Andy found himself saying, “Sit here.
 I feel guilty hogging a table for four.”
 The guy sat down.

 “Someone was supposed to meet me.
 Guess I’ve been stood up.”

 “I’m Chuck, by the way.
 Do you mind if I take off my jacket?” he said, standing.
 “It’s stuffy in here.”

 He was about six feet tall; chest somewhere between pecs and not-pecs, though you couldn’t tell which way they were trending.
 As he put the jacket on the back of the chair, Andy gaped.
 A pair of translucent wings unfolded from Chuck’s back, mosaics of iridescent brown and grey; more moth than butterfly.
 They emerged from parallel slits on the back of Chuck’s T-shirt — how did he put that on? — and, now fully unfurled, extended above his head and below the buttocks.
 A barista calling out an order broke Andy’s concentration; his eyes darted from side to side, wondering why he was the only person in a crowded restaurant surprised at the presence of a fairy.
 Yes, a stout six-foot male with late-in-the-day stubble, resembling a middle-aged biker, but nonetheless a fairy.
-He expected a guest appearance by Edmund Spencer or Rod Serling to make the appropriate introductions
+He expected a guest appearance by Edmund Spencer or more likely Rod Serling to make the appropriate introductions